bilderbuchi/ofStateManager/README.md

 	  -p PROJECT, --project PROJECT
+		                    Path to the desired project directory, defaults to the current directory if this option is not given -n NAME, --name NAME  Name of the desired snapshot.
+Defaults to "latest", except when using list.
+	  -v, --verbose         Switch on debug logging.

+	usage: ofStateManager.py list [-h] [-p PROJECT] [-n NAME] [-v]

+	optional arguments:
+	  -h, --help            show this help message and exit -p PROJECT, --project PROJECT
-		                    Path to the desired project directory, defaults to the current directory if this option is not given -n NAME, --name NAME  Name of the desired state, defaults to "latest" if this option is not given
+		                    Path to the desired project directory, defaults to the current directory if this option is not given -n NAME, --name NAME  Name of the desired snapshot.
+Defaults to "latest", except when using list.
 	  -v, --verbose         Switch on debug logging.

 ### Examples